JakeBat/JakeBat.github.io/ProDevDoc.md

 increase my online presences.
 Perhaps I will try to be more active on my social media accounts and add more detail to them.
 Hopefully with time i can gro my linkedin profile so it pops up when my name is googled.

+Week 5 - After the end of week 5 I'm feeling pretty confident with my understanding of the material in the course.
+I've started working on a rough prototype of the capstone project that has been a little rough, but I'm learning alot from it.
+I don't know what else you want from me in these :).